What is Partial Truckload Shipping?

-- Traditionally, partial truckload shippers find discounted rates (compared to parcel, TL or LTL).
+- Traditionally, partial truckload shippers find discounted rates (compared to a parcel, TL or LTL).

 - Less Damage and Better Service

-- Partial truckloads move through less terminals, so freight is touched less.
+- Partial truckloads move through fewer terminals, so freight is touched less.

 - Freight ships on one truck.

-- Less stops increase the percentage of on-time delivery.
+- Fewer stops increase the percentage of on-time delivery.